 - Investment trusts can borrow against their value: It’s called ‘gearing’ and the principle is the same as taking out a mortgage.
 Instead of borrowing against the value of property, investment trusts borrow against the value of the assets (such as shares in companies) that they already own.

 SAVVY TIP: Gearing is great if you’re making money because it magnifies the gains, but it also increases the losses.
-Say an investment trust has £100 million, of which £20 million is borrowed and £80 million is investors’ money.
-If it falls in value by £20 million, investors’ money loses 25% (£20 million is 25% of £80 million), even though the overall fund has only fallen by 20%.
+Say an investment trust has £100 million under management, of which £20 million is borrowed and £80 million is investors’ money.
+If it falls in value by £20 million, then the investors’ money loses 25% of its value. £20 million is 25% of £80 million, even though the overall fund has only fallen by 20%.

 - Investment trusts can trade at a discount or premium: In the same way that the share price of high street companies fluctuates on the stock market, so the value of shares in investment trusts can trade at a discount or premium.